Park-TaeHwan/ML_LAB/README.md

 ### This project consists of two steps:

-- Lab 1 and Lab2 analyzes one dataset to derive results through a codeification process.
+- Lab 1 and Lab2 analyzes one dataset to derive results through a classification and clustering process.

 - Termp is the implementation code of the recommended system.
 This item consists of three items: